How a great city gets even better.

 The group quickly realized there were other areas of the city that could benefit from urban renewal assistance.
 Heads turned to an old mill site and gravel pit off Northwest Boulevard—the western gateway to the city.
 What is today known as Riverstone—a thriving live/work/play development—is perhaps one of the biggest success stories to date for ignite cda.

-To help revive a portion of that slumbering site, the city created its second urban renewal district, the River District, in 2003.
-It encompasses a 363-acre area between Interstate 90 and the Spokane River, extending from Riverstone to the city of Huetter.
+To help revive a portion of that slumbering site, the CDA City Council created a second urban renewal district, the River District, in 2003.
+It encompasses an area between Interstate 90 and the Spokane River, extending from Riverstone to the city of Huetter.
 Ignite cda reimbursed the developer for infrastructure improvements required to make the development possible.

-In the Fall of 2017, the City Council voted to purchase the Atlas Mill Site along the Spokane River and requested ignite cda conduct a more in-depth master plan and financial feasibility analysis to determine if the property qualified to become an urban renewal distict.
-The purchase of the Atlas Mill site was finalized on May 16, 2018.
-The new Atlas District was created via ordinance by the Coeur d’Alene City Council in December 2018.
+In the fall of 2017, the CDA City Council voted to purchase a portion of the Stimson mille site (referred to as the Atlas site) along the Spokane River and requested ignite cda conduct a more in-depth master plan and financial feasibility analysis to determine if the property qualified to become an urban renewal distict.
+The purchase of the Atlas site by the City was finalized on May 16, 2018.
+The new Atlas District encompassing the entire former Stimson mill site area, was created via ordinance by the CDA Council in December 2018.

-The City/ignite cda overall project objective is to transform a brownfield site into a mix-use development with both waterfront and interior public space.
+The City/ignite cda overall project objective for the Atlas site is to transform a brownfield site into a mix-use development with both waterfront and interior public space.

 The City/ignite cda identified three primary objectives: